5 Romantic Things to Do in Moab and Nearby National Parks

-Surrounded by two national parks with incredible redrock formations, the quirky and lively town of Moab is a great base for a romantic getaway.
-Here are our top five things to do while you are there.
+Surrounded by parks with incredible redrock formations including Arches and Canyonlands national parks, the quirky and lively town of Moab is a great base for a romantic getaway.
+Here are our top five things to do with your loved one while you are there.

 1. Pedal Together on an Adventure

 With literally hundreds of miles of some of the best mountain biking in the world, Moab is a perfect place to rent a mountain bike and explore the desert.
 There are trails for every ability, so ask for recommendations at the bike shop.

 In Canyonlands National Park, bike the White Rim Road.
 This 100-mile loop is usually done as a three-to-five-day intermediate bike ride with a four-wheel-drive support vehicle carrying water.
 Travel the entire loop and you’ll circle Island in the Sky, riding along the edge of cliffs, past deep canyons with rivers ribboning along their bottoms and breathtaking viewpoints.
 But you can turn around at any point or go with a guide that takes care of all the logistics and prepares gourmet dinners such as Holiday River Expeditions.

 2. Get Devilish in Arches

 Just several minutes from downtown Moab is the entrance to Arches National Park.
 It’s worth a stop into the visitor center to see exhibits and learn more about the park’s geological and cultural history.
 Then hit the trail away from the crowds.
 A long but thrilling hiking experience is the Devils Garden Primitive Loop, a seven-plus mile loop.
 You will encounter some narrow ledges with a rocky surface that requires scrambling on slickrock.
 But you’ll pass by eight arches along the way, making the trail worth the effort.